A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Italy has GHOST TOWNS.
 Some remains of ancient buildings are in Aveia.
 The destroyed village of Romagnano al Monte is a tourist attraction.
 Campomaggiore replaced the original town that was destroyed by an avalanche in 1885 and is now a ghost town.
 Pentedattilo has been partially restored.
 Craco is a ghost town and commune in the Province of Matera, in the southern Italian region of Basilicata.
 The destroyed village of Anna di Stazzema is the site of the Italian National Park of Peace.
 Italy claims to have several Haunted Places.

-The GLOBAL POSTION of Italy is approximately 41 degrees latitude north and 12 degrees longitude east The highest point is Mont Blanc and the lowest point is the Mediterreanean Sea.
+The GLOBAL POSTION of Italy is approximately 41 degrees latitude north and 12 degrees longitude east.
+Italy shares borders with France, Switzerland, Austria, Slovenia, San Marino, and Vatican City.
+The highest point is Mont Blanc and the lowest point is the Mediterreanean Sea.
 Three places claim to be the center of Italy, Narni, Monteluca, and Reiti.
 Geocaching is a high-tech sport using a Global Positioning Finder and the state has many Geocaches including Underwater Geocaches.

 The HISTORY of Italy dates back to the 9th century B.C. when earliest accounts record the presence of Italic tribes.
 The Roman Empire later dominated Western Europe and the Mediterranean for many centuries.
-After the fall of Rome in AD 476, Italy remained fragmented in numerous city-states for much of the following millennium.
+After the fall of Rome in AD 476, Italy remained fragmented in numerous city-states.
 Parts of Italy were annexed to the Spanish, the Austrian and Napoleon I's empire, while the Holy See maintained control over Rome, before the Italian Peninsula was eventually liberated and unified in the late 19th century.
 The new Kingdom of Italywas established in 1861.
 In 1946, as a result of a Constitutional Referendum the monarchy was abolished and Italy became a republic.

-Italy has a variety of INSECTS including many butterflies and moths.
+Italy has a variety of INSECTS.
+There are several species of butterflies including the sail swallowtail butterfly and the Cleopatra butterfly.
+Other commonly seen insects include the Damsel Fly and Dragonflies, the praying mantis, the cicada, and moths, Italy has a rather large concentration of Hummingbird Hawk-moth looks remarkably like a hummingbird.
+Italy has a variety of spiders including 2 venomous spiders.
 The Lycosa tarantula, originally called the Tarantula, is a large species found in Apulia region of Italy and near the city of Taranto from which it gets its name.

 Italy has many ISLANDS.
 The largest island is Sicily.
 The island of is famous for harboring Napoleon during his exile in 1814.
 Click HERE for 10 of the best islands to visit.